 What makes a real bodhrán?
-It is a great question, in fact it is the most important question every bodhrán player, new or seasoned, asks themselves when choosing to purchase one.
+It's a great question, in fact it is the most important question every bodhrán player, new or seasoned, asks themselves when choosing to purchase one.

-If you would like to buy a bodhrán you can visit my store here
+If you would like to see my bodhráns for sale you can visit my store by clicking HERE

 For me, for 34 years I have researched, tinkered and hammered away trying to figure what exactly makes a great bodhrán beat.
 You could say I made it my mission.
 This is what I have found:

 A heavy skin tends to become more rigid than a thin skin and you may feel you are playing a board.
 A fine skin say about 3/4 to 1 mm thick has a resonance in it that a thick skin say 2mm does not have.
-So that the fine skin does not have that thinney sound from it.
-I use black electrical tape round the outside of the skin on the bodhran to dampen the tone.
-The bodhran is a bass drum, meaning first and foremost, it must produce a quality deep mellow tone.
-This is the secret of a good skin.
+I use black electrical tape round the outside of the skin on the bodhrán to dampen the tone.
+The bodhrán is a bass drum, meaning first and foremost, it must produce a quality deep mellow tone.
+This is the secret of the best bodhrán skins.

 How I tape a bodhrán: http://www.youtube.com/watch?v=tt9TiA2XCDc

 Every bodhrán I make is made with patience, passion and precision, so when it's played, you hear that deep bass, mellow, resonating tone, only achieved from a high-quality crafted drum.